esavv/wavescore/readme.txt

-# Things to work on next as of 2024/10/31:
+# Things to work on next as of 2024/11/05:
  - We can now clip full surf heats into individual rides, and process individual rides into maneuver-labeled sequences of frames that are ready to be fed into a model
  - We've finished labeling maneuvers for all rides in our first video
  - We've written initial code to convert our labeled sequences into a dataset to be fed into a model, structure & train a model on this dataset (dataset.py, model.py, train.py)
  - We should test train.py for errors.
-We currently have an error on line 42 with training the model.
+Training is currently taking too long, so we should reduce the size & count of training images as well as reduce model hyperparameters
  - We have a basic script for trialing inference of our model, but it needs some serious work:
     - It needs to receive an input model as a command-line argument
     - It expects that the surf ride clip we're gonna run inference on has already been split into sequences